-If you,re such a concerned citizen of this ccommunity, how about you run for office??3 weeks ago
+If you,re such a concerned citizen of this ccommunity, how about you run for office??2 months ago

 I've just reviewed your site, and you try to make it seem like all of southeast queens is like this.
 You pick, and chose what to film.
 A majority of what you have on your site is old, and outdated.
 Also, much of what you show is on privately owned property, which little can be done by politicians, except for notifying proper authorities for ticketing.

 Like I stated, I live here, and on a whole, it's not in any way, shape, or form anything that you project it to be.
 You seem to have an agenda, which has yet to show it's face.